syncfusion-content/uwp-docs/uwp/Progress-Bar/Progress-Animations.md

 ---
 layout: post
-title: Progress Animations
+title: Progress Animations with UWP SfProgressBar Control | Syncfusion
-description: Progress Animations for Syncfusion SfProgressBar control for UWP
+description: This section explains how to Progress Animations for Syncfusion SfProgressBar control for UWP
 platform: UWP
 control: SfProgressBar
 documentation: ug